vdbergh/vtjson/docs/source/usage.rst

 Validating objects
 ------------------
-To validate an object against a schema one uses :py:func:`vtjson.validate`.
+To validate an object against a schema one may use :py:func:`vtjson.validate`.
 If validation fails this throws a :py:exc:`vtjson.ValidationError`.
 A suitable written schema can be used as a Python type annotation. :py:func:`vtjson.safe_cast` verifies if a given object has a given type.
 :py:func:`vtjson.make_type` transforms a schema into a genuine Python type so that validation can be done using ``isinstance()``.